aluminiumgeek/eager-rendering/README.md

 Default blender executable is `blender` (i.e. blender installed on your system via package manager).

-I recommend setup key-based ssh authenticatiom without passphrase (or at least use `ssh-agent`) to run script smoothly without typing ssh credentials every time.
+I suggest you setup key-based ssh authenticatiom without passphrase (or at least use `ssh-agent`) to run script smoothly without typing ssh credentials every time.